-In relation to the three MCCs above where the Commission considers that on a model by model basis there was an absence of sales in the country of export of the identical MCC, the Commission is satisfied that for these MCCs, sufficient domestic sales volumes of surrogate models based on the MCCs with the closest physical characteristics under the MCC hierarchy structure could be identified.
-Accordingly, the normal value for these MCCs has been derived under section 269TAC(1) with an appropriate specification adjustment applied in the manner described at section 7.5.
+For four other MCCs exported to Australia the Commission is not satisfied that there were sufficient domestic sales of like goods sold in OCOT on the basis there was an absence, or low volume, of sales in the country of export of the identical MCC.
+For these MCCs the Commission is satisfied that there were sufficient domestic sales volumes of surrogate models based on the MCCs with the closest physical characteristics under the MCC hierarchy structure.
+Accordingly, the normal value for these MCCs could be determined under section 269TAC(1) with an appropriate specification adjustment applied in the manner described at section 7.5.110

-In using domestic sales as a basis for normal value, the Commission considers that certain adjustments, in accordance with section 269TAC(8), are necessary to ensure fair comparison of normal values with export prices, as detailed in 7.10.4.
+In using domestic sales as a basis for normal value, the Commission considers that certain adjustments, in accordance with section 269TAC(8), are necessary to ensure fair comparison of normal values with export prices, as detailed in section 7.10.5.